cztomczak/phpdesktop/README.md

 Please note that at this time PHP Desktop is unable to accept donations that sponsor the development of specific features.
 However you can make a donation with a comment that you would like to see some feature implemented and this will give it a higher priority, but apart from that there are no other guarantees.

-## Built a cool app? ##

-Built a cool app using PHP Desktop and would like to like to share info with the community?
-Talk about it on the [PHP Desktop Forum](https://groups.google.com/d/forum/phpdesktop).